-Tree selection shall be coordinated through the Urban Forestry Department of Parks and Recreation.
+Tree selection shall be coordinated through Urban Forestry.
 Approval shall be obtained from the City Engineer and the Urban Forester prior to planting tree(s) in the City right of way.
+A Street Tree Permit (SMC 12.02.960) is also required before planting tree(s) in the City right of way.

-In an effort to assist in the selection of an appropriate tree, the City has published a document entitled "Spokane Urban Forestry Approved Street Tree List" which is included in Appendix F.

-Not all of the trees appearing on this list are acceptable for every situation.
+In an effort to assist in the selection of an appropriate tree, the City has published a document entitled "Spokane Urban Forestry Approved Street Tree List" which is included in Appendix F. Not all of the trees appearing on this list are acceptable for every situation.
 Requests to plant trees not included on the list will be considered on a case-by-case basis.
-The Urban Forestry Department of Parks and Recreation can provide the most current list.
+Urban Forestry can provide the most current list.

 When locating street trees, the following specific criteria shall apply.
-In the case that these criteria would prohibit planting of street trees, the Urban Forester and City Engineer may elect to make exceptions:
+In the case that these criteria would prohibit planting of street trees, the Urban Forester and City Engineer may consider alternatives: